Chealion/yycbike/README.md

 **8th Ave at 3rd St.**: 100030761
 **12th Ave at 8th St.**: 100128055

-There were also some other presentation or counters that have been retired in favour of news ones.
+There were also some other presentation or counters that have been retired in favour of new ones.

 Installation Name |     ID    | Notes
 ------------------|-----------|------------